Middle Platonism

-Middle Platonism is the modern name given to a stage in the development of Platonic philosophy, lasting from about 90 BC – when Antiochus of Ascalon rejected the scepticism of the new Academy – until the development of neoplatonism under Plotinus in the 3rd century.
+Middle Platonism is the modern name given to a revival and outgrowth of Platonic philosophy, lasting from about 90 BC – when Antiochus of Ascalon rejected the scepticism of the new Academy – until the development of neoplatonism under Plotinus in the 3rd century.
 Middle Platonism absorbed many doctrines from the rival Peripatetic and Stoic schools.
 The pre-eminent philosopher in this period, Plutarch (c.
 45–120), defended the freedom of the will and the immortality of the soul.
 He sought to show that God, in creating the world, had transformed matter, as the receptacle of evil, into the divine soul of the world, where it continued to operate as the source of all evil.
 God is a transcendent being, who operates through divine intermediaries, which are the gods and daemons of popular religion.
 Numenius of Apamea (c.
 160) combined Platonism with neopythagoreanism and other eastern philosophies, in a move which would prefigure the development of neoplatonism.

 History

 Antiochus of Ascalon (c.
 125–68 BC), was the pupil of Philo of Larissa, and the teacher of Cicero.
 Through his influence, Platonism made the transition from Academic skepticism to Eclecticism.
 Whereas Philo had still adhered to the doctrine that there is nothing absolutely certain, Antiochus returned to a pronounced dogmatism.
 Among other objections to Academic scepticism was the consideration that without firm convictions no rational content of life is possible.
-He pointed out that it is a contradiction to assert that nothing can be asserted or to prove that nothing can be proved; that we cannot speak of false ideas and at the same time deny the distinction between false and true.
+He argued that it is self-contradictory to claim that nothing can be asserted or to attempt to prove that nothing can be proved; likewise, one cannot speak of false ideas while simultaneously denying the distinction between the false and the true.
 He expounded the Academic, Peripatetic, and Stoic systems in such a way as to show that these three schools deviate from one another only in minor points.
 He himself was chiefly interested in ethics, in which he tried to find a middle way between Zeno, Aristotle, and Plato.
 For instance, he said that virtue suffices for happiness, but for the highest grade of happiness bodily and external goods are necessary as well.

 This eclectic tendency was favoured by the lack of dogmatic works by Plato.
 Middle Platonism was promoted by the necessity of considering the main theories of the post-Platonic schools of philosophy, such as the Aristotelian logic and the Stoic psychology and ethics (theory of goods and emotions).
 On the one hand the middle Platonists were engaged like the later Peripatetics in scholarly activities such as the exposition of Plato's doctrines and the explanation of his dialogues; on the other hand they attempted to develop the Platonic theories systematically.
 In so far as it was subject in this to the influence of neopythagoreanism, it was of considerable importance in preparing the way for neoplatonism.